Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 It had a very cozy, relaxed feel, and the cooking was simple, healthy, and delightfully flavourful!
 (FYI – They also cater to vegetarians and vegans!)

-Sad eyes street art in Sofia, Bulgaria
+Sad eyes distinct street art in Sofia that we spotted whilst in Bulgaria

 I kind of went hog wild when I saw what they were serving and ended up ordering half of the items on the menu, but to keep things simple I will just focus on the best 3.